FAIR-BREIT/BREIT-DOC/README.md

 ```

 ### [thickness] category
-The [thickness] category has four key-value pairs, namely :
+The [thickness] category has four key-value pairs, which are summarized in the table below :

 | key          | default value           | value type                        |
 |:------------:|:-----------------------:|:---------------------------------:|